 Industry: Health/Business Leadership

 Saran Kaba Jones is the founder of FACE Africa– a U.S.-based non-profit organization whose objective is to improve the living conditions of Sub-Saharan local communities ravaged by war and sheer negligence.
 Particularly they are tasked with the project of providing clean water for local/ remote communities in Liberia.
-To achieve this dream they are working towards a target of constructing over 200 wells in local districts in Liberia to ensure the good goes round, thus, improving the health and well-being of the people.
+To achieve this dream they are working towards a target of constructing over 200 wells in local districts in Liberia to ensure the good go-round, thus, improving the health and well-being of the people.
 She probably towed her father’s path as a diplomat by prioritizing the health benefits of the Liberian people.
-The aftermath of the civil war left the place dilapidated and wrecked for conducive living, but Saran, the selflessly passionate and core humanitarian has come to the rescue.
+The aftermath of the civil war left the place dilapidated and wrecked for a conducive living, but Saran, the selflessly passionate and core humanitarian has come to the rescue.
 Side by side to this act of kindness, Saran employs her business acumen in the entire revamping journey.

-She firmly subscribes to the idea that Liberia will be better off with a boost in the private sector; as a result she co-founded the Empire group, a Monrovia-based company with the vision of creating and promoting SMEs- in agriculture, manufacturing and hospitality industries.
-Like Mo she quit her well-paying job to be able to do immense good for her people.
+She firmly subscribes to the idea that Liberia will be better off with a boost in the private sector; as a result, she co-founded the Empire group, a Monrovia-based company with the vision of creating and promoting SMEs- in agriculture, manufacturing and hospitality industries.
+Like Mo, she quit her well-paying job to be able to do immense good for her people.
 Saran borrows her “love life” ideology from one of Maya Angelou quotes, she sure is extending that precept to her people, giving them hope to dream and live for a brighter future.
 Saran is a recurrent nominee for the CNN Heroes Awards; shortlisted for the Guardian UK Africa’s 25 Top Women Achievers; and Forbes Magazine’s 20 Youngest Power Women In Africa.

 See Also: Most Dangerous Jobs In The World

 Industry: Business Leadership